OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 Deploy OpenNebula Front-end on AWS
 ==================================

-In this guide, we'll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will be collocated on a single dedicated bare-metal server or virtual machine.
-You will be also able to deploy a local KVM node within the same single server or virtual machine to try out OpenNebula, or for daily development work.
-Afterwards, if you need more resources or want to try out the automatic provisioning features for building multi-provider hybrid clouds, you can continue to the :ref:`Operations Guide <operation_basics>` to add a remote Edge Cluster based on KVM using AWS bare-metal instances to your shiny new OpenNebula cloud!
+In this guide, we'll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will be collocated on a single dedicated bare-metal server or Virtual Machine (VM).
+You will be also able to deploy a local KVM node within the same single server or VM to try out OpenNebula, or for daily development work.
+Afterwards, if you need more physical resources or want to try out the automatic provisioning features for building multi-provider hybrid clouds, you can continue to the :ref:`Operations Guide <operation_basics>` to add a remote Edge Cluster based on KVM using AWS bare-metal instances to your shiny new OpenNebula cloud!

 While all the :ref:`installation and configuration <opennebula_installation>` steps can be done manually and would give you a better insight and control over what and how it is configured, we'll focus on the most straightforward approach by leveraging the miniONE tool.

 The miniONE tool is a simple deployment script that deploys an OpenNebula Front-end and, optionaly, a single KVM node within a single physical or virtual machine.
-This tool is mainly intended for evaluation, development, and testing, but can also be used as a base for larger short-lived deployments.
+This tool is mainly intended for evaluation, development, and testing, but it can also be used as a base for larger short-lived deployments.
 Usually, it takes just a few minutes to get the environment ready.

 Requirements
 ============